On the existential theory of the completions of a global field: Existential -theory with constant parameters, and the perfect hull

 \section{Existential $\mathfrak{L}_{\rm val}$-theory with constant parameters, and the perfect hull}

 Next we consider two cases where adding constants from a subfield $C$ of $K$ does not do much harm: This essentially happens when the fields involved are perfect.
-Our background theory now is the $\mathfrak{L}_{\rm val}(C)$-theory $T_2\supseteq T_1$ of henselian nontrivially valued fields $(F,v)$ extending the trivially valued field $C$ with $Fv$ perfect and $Fv/C$ separable (which implies $C$ perfect).
+Our background theory now is the $\mathfrak{L}_{\rm val}(C)$-theory $T_2\supseteq T_1$ of henselian nontrivially valued fields $(F,v)$ extending the trivially valued field $C$ with $Fv$ perfect and $Fv/C$ separable (which implies $C$ perfect). { We will use the following result about this theory: